Our Modern Slavery Statement

 Our Supply Chain

-At EDF Energy we have a set of Minimum Standards that suppliers are required to abide by.
-These include a requirement for suppliers to complete a risk-based self-assessment aligned to the 10 Principles of the UNGC.
+At EDF we have a set of Minimum Standards that suppliers are required to abide by.
+These include a requirement for suppliers to complete a risk-based self-assessment aligned to the 10 Principles of the NGC.
 This provides us with our first opportunity to assess and mitigate the risks associated with Modern Slavery.